Sinema took Wall Street money while killing tax on investors

 But after private equity lobbyists discovered a provision in the bill that would have subjected many of them to a separate 15% corporate minimum tax, they urgently pressed Sinema and other centrist Democrats for changes, according to emails as well as four people with direct knowledge of the matter who requested anonymity to discuss internal deliberations.

-"Given the breaking nature of this development we need as many offices as possible weighing in with concerns to Leader Schumer's office," Blackstone lobbyist Ryan McConaghy wrote in a Saturday afternoon email obtained by the AP, which included proposed language for modifying the bill.
+"Given the breaking nature of this development we need as many offices as possible weighing in with concerns to Leader Schumer's office," Blackstone lobbyist Ryan McConaghy wrote in an email last Saturday obtained by the AP, which included proposed language for modifying the bill.
 "Would you and your boss be willing to raise the alarm on this and express concerns with Schumer and team?"

 McConaghy did not respond to a request for comment.